JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Acknowledgments

 \section{Acknowledgments}

-Work supported by ANID-Chile under the grant FONDECYT Regular No. 1241855.
+This work was funded by the ANID FONDECYT/Regular 1241855.
 T.A. thanks the support from ANID-Chile through the National Doctoral Fellowship No. 21250478.
 S.P. acknowledges the funding from ANID-Chile under FONDECYT Postdoctorado No. 3250376.
 The authors acknowledge the discussions with Omar Miranda and Luis Delgadillo.